DOCtorActoAntohich/project-o/Docs/Specification/2_Syntax_and_semantics.md

 Methods of objects are called using the name of the object, followed by a dot `.`, and the method name.

-Arguments passed in parentheses `(` `)` after the method name.
+Arguments passed in parentheses `(` `)` after the method name, the list is separated with comma `,`.
 If there are no arguments to pass, the parentheses are still required.

 ```ts
 var n = NumberWrapper(10)  // Create a new NumberWrapper, passing 10 as argument